chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 ##### Query Parameters

-ORDS supports automatic binding of query parameters for POST requests with all Content-types (i.e., `application/x-www-form-urlencoded,` `application/json,` `multipart/form-data` - *with a single file,* `multipart/form-data` - *with multiple files*).
+ORDS supports automatic binding of query parameters for POST requests with all Content Types (i.e., `application/x-www-form-urlencoded,` `application/json,` `multipart/form-data` - *with a single file,* `multipart/form-data` - *with multiple files*).

 An HTTP request is issued: